 In a factory the control of pests will usually require expert assistance.
 In a house, on the other hand, one can sometimes do it oneself and the following lines of action are suggested.

-a) empty the cupboards and perhaps throw away any lining paper.
+Empty the cupboards and perhaps throw away any lining paper.

-b) thoroughly clean all cupboards and shelves, preferably with a vacuum cleaner which can remove insects and dirt from cracks and crevices.
+Thoroughly clean all cupboards and shelves, preferably with a vacuum cleaner which can remove insects and dirt from cracks and crevices.
 Laundry should be properly dried, as damp encourages most pests.

-c) examine the goods before putting them back in place.
+Examine the goods before putting them back in place.
 It is usually best to throw away any that are infested.

-d) if the goods are only slightly infested or if one has any doubts, it is often possible to save them by warming them in an oven; a temperature of 80° C will kill all stages in the life cycle within a few minutes.
+If the goods are only slightly infested or if one has any doubts, it is often possible to save them by warming them in an oven; a temperature of 80° C will kill all stages in the life cycle within a few minutes.
 The same result can be achieved by putting the goods in a deep freeze for a week.

 - Repair and Prevent

 In spite of thorough cleaning it will sometimes be necessary to treat in-accessible cracks and crevices with an insecticide.
 It is obvious that the strictest precautions must be taken if such substances are to be used in a kitchen or food store.
 In most cases insecticides based on pyrethrum (p.
 219) will be the most suitable for use in the kitchen.